 I got married.

 I lost my way from family and found my way back to family.
-I learned (somewhat) how to ask for and except help.
+I learned (somewhat) how to ask for and accept help.

 My mom had a stroke.
 And another stroke.
 And she lost her ability to speak.